Kaley Ronayne: Early life

 Ronayne was born in Detroit, Michigan to Brendan Ronayne and Donna(nee McDonald).
 She attended Mercy High School where she acted in many plays.
 She spent one season at the Interlochen Center for the Arts.
 She attended Boston University, spending a semester in London, where she was given many opportunities to act nationwide.

 Career

-Some of her early notable appearances were in Blue Bloods, Chicago P.D., Nashville, Army Wives, Quarry and as the Penguins stepsister Sasha Van Zahl in Gotham.
+Some of her early notable appearances were in Blue Bloods, Chicago P.D., Nashville, Army Wives, Quarry and as the Penguin's stepsister Sasha Van Zahl in Gotham.
 Her first big role came playing Dee O' Hara in the historical drama series The Right Stuff.
 Her biggest role so far has been playing Kincaid Sullivan in the medical drama series The Resident.
 She was made a series regular for season 6.
 She hopes to star in a comedy film in the future as she describes herself as a bit of a clown.